open-edge-insights/eii-core/docker_setup/README.md

     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before
     > starting it off.

-2. Follow [VisualHmiClient/README.md](../VisualHmiClient/README.md) to setup Visual HMI client either natively (due to dependencies, this works only on Ubuntu) or dockerized version.
+2. Follow [iei-simple-visualizer](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/iei-simple-visualizer.git) to run either it as a containerized app or natively

-   **Note**: VisualHmiClient is a sample python gRPC/OPCUA client created by us for demonstrating the usage of `ImageStore` and `DataBusAbstraction` distribution libs package.
+   **Note**: `iei-simple-visualizer` is a sample python gRPC/OPCUA client created by us for demonstrating the usage of `ImageStore` and `DataBusAbstraction` distribution libs package.
 If one wants to develop a similar app, one can make use of the `ImageStore` and `DataBusAbstraction` python clients available at `/opt/intel/iei/dist_libs` to receive classified images and their metadata.

 3. If working with video file i.e, `CONFIG_FILE` is set to `factory.json` in [.env](.env), by default the video frames are ingested in loop by
    `ia_video_ingestion` container.
 One can also restart ia_video_ingestion container manually by running: